Newth-QiLiang/Regular-Simple-Path-Queries/Readme.md

 # Regular Simple Path Queries under Transitive Restricted Expressions

+## Introduction

 ## Data Source:

-All the data could find by the link in the paper.
+The link in the paper could find all the data.

 ## Code:

 ### Reachability Query:

-Our methods are shown in Reachability Query.
+Our methods are shown in the Reachability Query.

 P2H+ could be found in [GitHub - unswpy/Answering-BillionScale-LabelConstrained-Reachability-Queries-within-Microsecond](https://github.com/unswpy/Answering-BillionScale-LabelConstrained-Reachability-Queries-within-Microsecond)

-ARRIVAL and BBFS could be found in https://github.com/idea-iitd/ARRIVAL.
+ARRIVAL and BBFS can be found at https://github.com/idea-iitd/ARRIVAL.

 ### Enumeration Query: